 Proficiency Scale for Skills Section

-Advanced: Native, Fluent, Proficient, Advanced, Upper-Intermediate, Full Professional Proficiency
+Advanced: Native, Fluent, Proficient, Advanced, Upper-Intermediate, and Full Professional Proficiency

 Medium: Intermediate, Conversational, Competent, and Professional Working Proficiency